-Following are some common hitting errors that I have seen and still see on the fields.
+Following are some basic softball hitting errors that I have seen and still see on the fields.
 They are simple ones that can be discussed and worked on at practice or even prior to a game.
 Video analysis is the best way to detect many of them however some are also obvious.
-Share some commons errors that you see.

-A common error in hitting is moving the core of the body either up or down when bringing the bat to thea ball which changes your view of the ball entirely causing a discrepancy between where you think you are going to hit the ball and where you actually do hit the ball.
+A common error in hitting is moving the core of the body either up or down when bringing the bat to the ball which changes the players view of the ball entirely causing a discrepancy between where she thinks she is going to hit the ball and where they actually do hit the ball.
 This often results in a pop up or a weak hit ball to an infielder.
-If you drew a line on a video when doing video analysis across your hips, you should be at the same vertical height when you finish your swing as when you start it. ……
+If you drew a line on a video when doing video analysis across the hips, the batter should be at the same vertical height when they finish their swing as when they started it. ……

 Another common error is to bring the bat through the strike zone before the hips.
 The hips are part of the force generation and are critical in (in the most efficient order) for generating energy from the feet up.